Psykotikism/Mutant_Tanks/README.md

-sm_mt_medic - View information about the Medic ability. sm_mt_meteor - View information about the Meteor ability. sm_mt_minion - View information about the Minion ability.
-//sm_mt_mud - View information about the Mud ability. sm_mt_necro - View information about the Necro ability. sm_mt_nullify - View information about the Nullify ability. sm_mt_omni - View information about the Omni ability.
+sm_mt_medic - View information about the Medic ability. sm_mt_meteor - View information about the Meteor ability. sm_mt_minion - View information about the Minion ability. sm_mt_necro - View information about the Necro ability. sm_mt_nullify - View information about the Nullify ability. sm_mt_omni - View information about the Omni ability.